allanolivei/UniFramework/README.md

 * [Allan Oliveira](https://github.com/allanolivei)

 ## License
 **Each plugin has its own license, check the links on the 'Contents' section.
-Stuff I made (UniTween, SmartDebug, etc.) is MIT licensed.**
+Stuff I made (Setters, SmartDebug, etc.) is MIT licensed.**

 Copyright 2018 Lucas Sampaio Dias